siudn/cordevoir/README.md

 npm start
 ```

-Then, simply visit [link](https://cordevoir.vercel.app/) and content will be displayed!
-The website is designed to work off your locally hosted backend.
+Then, simply visit the website's [link](https://cordevoir.vercel.app/) and all content will be displayed!
+The website is designed to work off of your locally hosted backend.
 <br>

 ## Going Forward